Committees and Councils

 • SUNY Council – seeking Chair and members

-• Collective Bargaining Council (Chair – James Davis) – seeking members
+• Collective Bargaining Council (Chair – James Davis) – seeking Chair and members

 If you have an interest and/or experience in one of these areas and would like to volunteer for one of these positions, please send an email to NYSC AAUP President